 People can be very pushy in their sales tactics which can be a little intimidating.
 It’s best to be firm but polite as you decline their help.
 Smile, look them in the eye and firmly say: ‘No, thank you.’
 People are very chatty so just be aware that if someone strikes up a conversation with you, it can be hard to get away!

-- Make sure you're covered when you take a trip to Marrakech - did you know our European Travel Insurance policies cover Morocco?
+- Make sure your Marrakech holidays are covered - did you know our European Travel Insurance policies cover Morocco?